irislib/iris-lib/README.md

 [![Coverage Status](https://img.shields.io/coveralls/irislib/iris-lib.svg?style=flat-square)](https://coveralls.io/github/irislib/iris-lib)
 [![Gitmoji](https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square)](https://gitmoji.carloscuesta.me/)

+### Description
-> Basic tools for reading, writing, indexing and searching Iris messages and identities.
+Iris-lib provides the [Iris API](http://docs.iris.to/) for reading, writing, indexing and searching Iris messages and identities.

+Iris-lib does not concern itself with underlying data storage and networking.
+Instead, the problem can be outsourced to storage adapters.
+Since message authenticity is guaranteed by digital signatures, peer-to-peer storage such as GUN or IPFS can be used.

 ### Usage